NtonBala/users-react-testing/README.md

 Simple React app for testing purposes.
 App allows holding `users` state and adding new users through `UserForm`.

-The project relates to [React Testing Library and Jest: The Complete Guide](https://www.udemy.com/course/react-testing-library-and-jest/) Udemy course by [Stephen Grider](https://www.udemy.com/user/sgslo/).
+The project is the first project of [React Testing Library and Jest: The Complete Guide](https://www.udemy.com/course/react-testing-library-and-jest/) Udemy course by [Stephen Grider](https://www.udemy.com/user/sgslo/).

 Project uses `npm` as a package manager, to start the app run `npm run start`.